OmerAnaz/16S-microbial-analysis-on-rhinoceros-faeces-ONT-data/README.md

 Assess quality of data

 FastQC tool on the (original) input data.
+Outputs are
-Output is FastQC unprocessed : Raw and FastQC unprocessed : Web data for each input.
-MultiQC with settings : "Which tool was used to generate logs?" set to FastQC.
+>FastQC unprocessed : Raw
+>FastQC unprocessed : Web data for each input.

+MultiQC with settings :
+>"Which tool was used to generate logs?" set to FastQC.
 Input used is the raw files from FastQC output.

 **Step 2:**